Predator (franchise): Background

 R/Greenberg Associates created the film's optical effects, including the creature's ability to become invisible, its thermal vision point of view, its glowing blood, and the electric spark effects.
 The invisibility effect was achieved by having someone in a bright red suit (because it was the furthest opposite of the green of the jungle and the blue of the sky) the size of the creature.
 The take was then repeated without the actors using a 30% wider lens on the camera.
 When the two takes were combined optically, an outline of the alien could be seen with the background scenery bending around its shape.
 For the thermal vision, infrared film could not be used because it did not register in the range of body temperature wavelengths.
 The glowing blood was achieved by green liquid from chem-lite sticks used by campers.
 The electrical sparks were rotoscoped animation using white paper pin registered on portable light tables to black-and-white prints of the film frames.
 The drawings were composited by the optical crew for the finished effects.

-In an interview on Predator Special Edition, actor Carl Weathers said many of the actors would secretly wake up as early as 3 a.m. to work out before the day's shooting, in order to look "pumped" during the scene.
-Weathers also stated that he would act as if his physique was naturally given to him, and would work out only after all the other actors were nowhere to be seen.
+In an interview on Predator Special Edition, actor Carl Weathers said many of the actors would secretly wake up as early as 3 a.m. to exercise before the day's shooting, in order to look "pumped" during the scene.
+Weathers also stated that he would act as if his physique was naturally given to him, and would exercise only after all the other actors were nowhere to be seen.
 It was reported that actor Sonny Landham was so unstable on the set that a bodyguard was hired to protect other people from him.

 According to Schwarzenegger, filming was physically demanding as he had to swim in very cold water and spent three weeks covered in mud for the climactic battle with the creature.
 In addition, cast and crew endured freezing temperatures in the Mexican jungle that required heat lamps to be on all of the time.
 Schwarzenegger also faced the challenge of working with Kevin Peter Hall who could not see out of the mask, and had to rehearse his scenes with it off and then memorize where everything was.

 The film was particularly successful and subsequently inspired a number of comic books, video games and popular anecdotes within the media.
 Schwarzenegger was asked to reprise his role in a Predator sequel, but was attached to Terminator 2: Judgment Day and could not accept the role.
 The character was rewritten from the developing sequel's script, and the sequel to Predator, directed by Stephen Hopkins, was scheduled for 1990.